George Bassett Clark

 George Bassett Clark (February 14, 1827 – December 20, 1891) was an American instrument maker and astronomer.

-Born in Lowell, Massachusetts and educated at Phillips Academy, Andover, he was the son of Alvan Clark, part of a family of refracting telescope makers in the 19th century.
-In 1846, George Bassett Clark joined his father and brother at the family's telescope works in Cambridge, Massachusetts.
+Born in Lowell, Massachusetts and educated at Phillips Academy, Andover, he was the son of Alvan Clark, part of a family of refracting telescope makers.
+In 1846, George Bassett Clark joined his father and brother Alvan Graham Clark at the family's telescope works in Cambridge, Massachusetts.
 The firm, Alvan Clark & Sons, made many of the record-breaking refracting instruments, including the still-largest refracting telescope at the Yerkes Observatory, gaining "worldwide fame and distribution", wrote one author on astronomy in 1899.
 Clark was elected a Fellow of the American Academy of Arts and Sciences in 1878.